Béla H. Bánáthy: White Stag Leadership Development Program

 In 1957 Bánáthy began enlarging a concept for a leadership development program.
 As Council Training Chairman in the Monterey Bay Area Council of the Boy Scouts of America, he received strong support from the Council Executive and Council Executive Board for his proposal to train boys in leadership skills.
 He was assisted by fellow Hungarians Joe Szentkiralyi (aka St. Clair, Chair of the Hungarian Language Department at the Army Language school) and Paul Sujan (Hungarian Language Instructor at the Army Language school); Fran Peterson (a member of the National Council and a Scoutmaster from Chular, California); and Maury Tripp (a Scouter from Saratoga, California, a member of the National Council, and a research scientist).
 "Lord Baden-Powell was my personal idol and I long felt a commitment to give back to Scouting what I had received", Bánáthy said.

 As part of his master's degree program in counseling psychology at San José State University, he wrote a thesis titled "A Design for Leadership Development in Scouting".
 This book described the founding principles of the White Stag program, which was later adapted by the National Council of the Boy Scouts of America.
 Prior to Bánáthy's work, the adult Wood Badge and the junior leader training programs had focused on teaching Scoutcraft skills and some aspects of the Patrol Method.
 His research and findings on teaching principles and competencies of leadership had a huge impact on these two programs, shifting their focus to leadership skills.

 Some individuals on the national staff and many volunteers across the nation resisted the idea of changing the focus of Wood Badge from training leaders in Scoutcraft to leadership skills.
 Among them was William "Green Bar Bill" Hillcourt, who had been the first United States Wood Badge Course Director in 1948.
 Although officially retired, he had many loyal followers.
 He was adamant that Wood Badge should continue to teach Scoutcraft skills and tried to persuade the national council to stick to that tradition, but his objections were ignored.

 The leadership competencies Banathy articulated became the de facto method for Scout adult and junior leader training.
 (In 2008, the White Stag program celebrated its 50th anniversary.)
 In 1960, the Monterey Bay Area Council recognized Béla for his exceptional service to youth and awarded him the Silver Beaver.

 In the 1970s, due to the success of the White Stag program, Bánáthy was appointed to the Interamerican Scout Committee and participated in three interamerican "Train the Trainer" events in Mexico, Costa Rica, and Venezuela.
-He guided their national training teams in designing leadership development by design programs.
-Béla also taught in Sunday School and was on the Board of the United Methodist Church of the Wayfarer in Carmel, California.